Browser

 "The only thing you can’t recover from is data loss".

 Having a full backup of your files and photos offsite is absolutely critical.
 I recommend BackBlaze.
 For $6 a month you get a full computer backup with file versioning.
-Set and forget.
+Set it and forget it.